 California bear cools off in a pool before being taken home, police say

-A bear in California which spent part of Tuesday wandering around a Los Angeles neighborhood and swimming in a pool has been “safely returned back to his home,” police said.
+A bear in California who wandered around a Los Angeles neighborhood on Tuesday and went swimming in a pool has been “safely returned back to his home,” police said.

 After being sighted in Granada Hills and getting caught on camera testing the waters in someone’s backyard pool, the furry creature was shot with a tranquilizer gun, Fox 11 Los Angeles reported.
 The bear was reportedly set to be returned to the wild after getting struck by the dart.